Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

   - 'csharp'
 ---

-Generics is a powerful tool available in many statically-typed high level programming languages.
-They allows us to write code which operates on a category of allowed types, rather than specific ones.
-This makes such code more portable while still retaining its type safety.
+Generics is a powerful feature available in many statically typed languages.
+It offers a way to write code capable of operating against a wide category of types rather than just a specific one, allowing us to build flexible and reusable components without sacrificing type safety.

-Essentially, **generic type to a normal type is the same as a function to a value**.
-In order to create an instance of such type, we first need to pass it a set of inputs known as generic arguments, which resolves it to an actual static type.

-In some scenarios, consuming generics may be a bit difficult.
-Previously, I have [already written](/blog/return-type-inference) about an interesting trick that allows you to decomposition generic types to simulate return type inference in C#.

-Last week I was also doing some stuff with generics and came up with an interesting pattern that simplifies creation of generic types.

-In this article, I will show how we can model stuff using this pattern.
+Even though generics have been in C# for a while now, I still sometimes manage to find new and interesting ways to use them.
+In one of my previous articles, I wrote about a neat trick I found that helps achieve [return type inference](/blog/return-type-inference) for generic types, through an unconventional use of implicit conversion operators.

+Recently, I was working on a project of mine and faced another problem involving generics: I needed to define a signature where all of the type arguments were optional, but usable in arbitrary combinations with each other.
+After a bit of time, I came up with a way to achieve that by using an approach similar to the [_fluent interface_](https://en.wikipedia.org/wiki/Fluent_interface) design pattern, but applied in relation to types instead of objects.

+In this article, I will explain the problem I was trying to solve and how this approach helped me do it.
+I will also share some other scenarios where I think this pattern could be useful in designing interfaces that rely heavily on generics.

 ## Fluent interfaces